 - Idols.
-Each idol is worth 3 points, whether or not it was spent or not.
+Each idol is worth 3 points, whether it was spent or not.
 In addition, score points for each unused idol bonus slot.

 - Guardians.
-Each guardian you overcame is worth 5 points, whether or not you used its bonus effect or not.
+Each guardian you overcame is worth 5 points, whether you used its bonus effect or not.

 - Final position on the research track.
 Gain points for the position of your magnifying glass and notebook.